PengWu2626/PIC16B_GroupProject/README.md

 This video is based on the instruction from the [apple developer](https://developer.apple.com/metal/tensorflow-plugin/)

 The video created the environment named `tfm1`
-After all instructions, then `conda activate tfm1`.
+After all instructions, open your terminal, then run the command `conda activate tfm1`.
 Inside that environment,
 we need to install these packages: